Applying online is quick and easy, whichever stage of study you’re at. Here are some hints and tips to read before you

 New undergraduate students

-We will guarantee you an offer of accommodation if you hold a conditional firm (CF) or unconditional firm (UF) offer and you submit an application for accommodation by the deadline within our allocation policy.
+We will guarantee you an offer of accommodation if you hold a conditional firm (CF) or unconditional firm (UF) offer and you submit an application for accommodation between Friday 30 April and Friday 16 July 2021.

 Applying through clearing?